aielcbmDev/VolkswagenTechTask/README.md

 While the current implementation provides a solid architectural foundation, the following items are key priorities for the continued development of this project:

-- UI Theming and Dimensions: Refine and standardize dimensions, colors, and typography across the application to create a more polished user interface.
+- **UI Theming and Dimensions**: Refine and standardize dimensions, colors, and typography across the application to create a more polished user interface.
 Sorry for not handling dimensions and theming properly but I prioritized other aspects of this technical task.
-- Graceful Error Handling: Improve the user experience during network failures.
+- **Graceful Error Handling**: Improve the user experience during network failures.
 Instead of showing an error screen, the plan is to continue displaying stale data from the cache while notifying the user with a non-intrusive snackbar that the data may not be up-to-date.
-- Pull-to-Refresh: Implement a pull-to-refresh mechanism to give users manual control over data fetching, allowing them to force an update even if the cache is still valid.
+- **Pull-to-Refresh**: Implement a pull-to-refresh mechanism to give users manual control over data fetching, allowing them to force an update even if the cache is still valid.
-- Expanded Unit Test Coverage: Increase test coverage by adding comprehensive unit tests for all mappers and data formatters throughout the application.
+- **Expanded Unit Test Coverage**: Increase test coverage by adding comprehensive unit tests for all mappers and data formatters throughout the application.